-- Makes little or no progress even when teaching approaches are targeted particularly in a pupil's identified area of weakness; - Shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas; - Persistent emotional or behavioural difficulties which are not ameliorated by appropriate behaviour management strategies; - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment; - Has communication and /or interaction difficulties and continues to make little or no progress despite the provision of an appropriate differentiated curriculum. - Has emotional or behavioural difficulties which substantially and regularly interfere with the pupil's own learning or that of the class groups, despite having an individualised behaviour support programme; - Has SEND or physical needs that require additional specialist equipment or regular advice or visits by a specialist service; - Has a communication and/or an interaction difficulty that impedes the development of social relationships and cause a substantial barrier to learning.
+- Makes little or no progress even when teaching approaches are targeted particularly in a pupil's identified area of weakness; - Shows signs of difficulty in developing literacy or mathematics skills which result in poor attainment in some curriculum areas; - Persistent emotional, social or mental health difficulties which are not improved by appropriate SEMH strategies; - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment; - Has communication and /or interaction difficulties and continues to make little or no progress despite the provision of an appropriate differentiated curriculum. - Has emotional, social and mental difficulties which substantially and regularly interfere with the pupil's own learning or that of the class groups, despite having an individualised behaviour support programme; - Has SEND or physical needs that require additional specialist equipment or regular advice or visits by a specialist service; - Has a communication and/or an interaction difficulty that impedes the development of social relationships and cause a substantial barrier to learning.